 |Name||Routledge Research in Education|

 Walker, M. (2017).
 The Development of the Mechanics’ Institute Movement in Britain and Beyond: Supporting further education for the adult working classes.
 (Routledge Research in Education).
-London: Routledge.
+Routledge.